Democrat & Chronicle Article

 Legend has it that Eastman Kodak Co. founder George Eastman used to come to the freshwater springs at Springdale Farm in Victor to partake of the water's purported restorative powers.

-At least that's what Springdale Farm Bed and Breakfast proprietor Eileen Cash says.
+At least that's what Springdale Farm proprietor Eileen Cash says.
 She points to a tiny white shed and a sign that says "spring house."

 "We still use the water," she says.
 "From the springs we pump it to the springhouse, and from there the overflow goes to a trough in the barn.
 We do have it tested, and you can drink it, but we mostly use it for gardening."